Florida International University: Regional centers

 FIU also has other smaller regional centers located throughout South Florida in both Miami-Dade County and Broward County, serving the local communities in research, continuing studies, and in culture.
 In Miami-Dade County, there are four regional FIU facilities, the Downtown Miami Center, the Wolfsonian-FIU Museum in Miami Beach (Washington Avenue and 10th St), the FIU-Florida Memorial research center in Miami Gardens, and a research site in Homestead.

 FIU at I-75

 The FIU at I-75 academic center is a satellite campus located in Miramar, which borders Pembroke Pines and the southernmost portion of Interstate 75 in Broward County.
-It finished construction in 2014 and is used to satisfy overwhelming demand from Broward County students.
-The campus houses an 89,000-sqft. complex that offers programs offers courses and program from within the College of Arts & Sciences, College of Business, College of Education, and the College of Engineering & Computing.
+It finished construction in 2014 and is used to satisfy overwhelming demand from Broward County students and shares a building with Broward College.
+The campus houses an 89,000-sqft. complex and offers courses and programs from the College of Arts & Sciences, College of Business, College of Education, and the College of Engineering & Computing.
 This campus is also equipped with offices, a computer lab, student lounges, and study spaces for students.